 Thanks to a grant funded by the LSCS Foundation, the LSC-North Harris Library acquired a 3D printer.
-During the spring 2014 semester, the Library will be piloting a new service to bring 3D printing technology to our students and faculty.
+During the spring 2014 semester, the Library piloted a new service to bring 3D printing technology to our students and faculty.

 What is 3D printing?

 3D printing is an additive manufacturing process that creates objects layer by layer.
 It works in much the same way as a hot glue gun.
 You are able to print basic prototypes or models of your 3D files.
 You do not have to be an expert 3D designer to experiment with our printer.
 Browse various online repositories for interesting objects.

 The LSC-North Harris Library reserves the right to decline any print request for any reason.

 The printer may only be used to produce items for lawful and educational purposes.

 The printer will not be used to reproduce materials that are: